aeternity/infrastructure/README.md

 ```

 Also monitoring.yml requires `datadog_api_key` variable to be set.
-You can use any supported ansible method, for example you can use local vars (not tracked in .gitignore:
+You can use any supported ansible method, for example you can use local vars (not tracked in .gitignore):

 ```bash
 mkdir -p ansible/group_vars/all